Introduction

 Hats / Caps

 I like to wear a baseball-style cap for wooded hikes or hikes on cloudy days.
 The bill of the cap also comes in handy if it starts to rain, keeping rain off my face.
-If I will be hiking in an exposed area for several hours, and the day is sunny, I wear a hat with more coverage like this hat from Sunday Afternoons.
+If I will be hiking in an exposed area for several hours, and the day is sunny, I wear a hat with more coverage like this hat from the Sunday Afternoons brand.
 Fred is fair-skinned and prone to sunburn.
 He wears a longer hat that provides protection for his neck like this one.
 For a cold weather hike, wear a beanie-type hat under the hood of your jacket.

 Sunblock